jdevfullstack-tutorials/what-is-github/README.md

-Codes are written in plain text but since other documents are plain text too, it can be used for that.
+Codes are written in plain text but since other documents are plain text too, like classic novels, GitHub can be used for that purpose.

 ## GitHub As Hosting Site For Git
 In order